MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-web-roles.md

 ## Attributes and relationships

-The table below explains the web role attributes used by portals.
+The table below explains the web role attributes used by Power Pages.

 | Name                     | Description                                                                                                                                                                                                                                     |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|